Published: 16 August 2021 by Suraj Desor

 The maximum duration of an event authorised by a TEN is 168 hours (7 days).

 The maximum total duration of events authorised by TENs for an individual premises is 26 days per year (again, increased to assist venues following the pandemic from its usual maximum of 21, but will revert to 21 again from 2024 onwards.

 The maximum number of people attending an event where a TEN is used is 499 at any one time including staff.

 There must be at least 24 hours between each TEN at any one premises if issued by the same person or connected person.

-It is held by an individual who must be 18 or over.
+A TEN must be held by an individual who is 18 or over.

 TENs can be tricky and we at Poppleston Allen can help you navigate the licensing process to ensure your event is properly covered by the necessary licensing permission, leaving you to concentrate on planning the event.

 Obviously, you could be applying for a TEN on any date in the year.
 But if you are looking for a TEN for a popular holiday, you can see our list of TEN dates here: 2023 Temporary events notice (TEN) dates – Poppleston Allen (popall.co.uk)